Help with mortgage payments from the Home Protection Program and Loan Fund.

-This program has been operating since 2004.
-The North Carolina Home Protection Program and Loan Fund was created with the primary goal of assisting workers who have lost their jobs due to economic conditions that are beyond their control.
+This program is no longer available in its current capacity..
+The North Carolina Home Protection Program and Loan Fund was created with the primary goal of assisting workers who have lost their jobs due to economic conditions that are beyond their control, however it has been replaced by other options for homeowners in NC.
 The state program will provide financial assistance so that these homeowners can continue to make their mortgage payments, which will prevent them from going into foreclosure.

 If a homeowner applies and it is decided they are eligible, they may apply for a zero-interest loan that is equal to the lesser of $24,000 or the minimum amount that is required to bring the mortgage-related obligations current.
 Also, the amount of the loan can’t be greater than the total value of 24 months of their monthly mortgage payments.